 Kerry Read qualified as a physiotherapist from King’s College Hospital, London in 1978.
 She introduced dental physiotherapy in 1988, by opening the very first practice of its kind in Brisbane.
 Her goal has always been to make this type of treatment available to everyone and she welcomes the expansion of this field in recent years.
 Kerry generously shares her extensive knowledge and works collaboratively with treating teams.

 She developed an interest in head and neck physiotherapy whilst working in neurological rehabilitation at King’s College, The Maudsley and The Medway Hospitals.
 Completing a Diploma in PNF to the Head and Neck, from The National College of Speech Sciences in London revealed a whole new world of working with the oro-facial muscle system.
 It became apparent that techniques being used so successfully with victims of stroke and acquired brain injury, could also have benefits for the large group of people suffering from headaches, and jaw pain.
 Physiotherapy options for these patients were very limited during the early eighties, so Kerry set about adapting techniques from other areas of physiotherapy and studying extensively within the dental field.

 Our understanding of pain mechanisms and the pivotal role of the brain, has been at the forefront of medical and popular culture in recent times.
 Kerry is devoted to applying this evolving knowledge within the area of the head and neck.
-Currently she is researching and delivering innovative programs for chronic facial pain which are showing incredible results.
+Currently she is researching and delivering innovative programs for chronic facial pain and facial palsy which are showing incredible results.
 These are certainly keeping Headline Physiotherapy at the cutting edge of available therapies making it a very exciting and rewarding place to work, as well as a haven for those seeking solutions to their head, neck and jaw problems.